anebz/thesis/README.md

 ## tasks

-* [ ] summary of my learn_bpe vs. paper learn_bpe, differences, is this paper material? track algorithm performance in my computer, write in percentage. this algo is 1.4% faster than X.
+* [X] summary of my learn_bpe vs. paper learn_bpe, differences, is this paper material? track algorithm performance in my computer, write in percentage. this algo is 1.4% faster than X.
+* [ ] learn_bpe: substitute number for digit when merging?
+* [ ] replace sep token by 'sep', put in settings?
 * [ ] dropout only on one side? source_bpe -> source_dropout?
-* [ ] save most_frequent in list and write in the end.
-Also write correct \# of merges created, if there's a break

 ### BPE improvement